thousandbrainsproject/tbp.monty/rfcs/0000_code_guidance_for_researchers_and_community.md

 - From time-to-time, two or more researchers may be working on ideas that could be considered elements of a single, over-arching Research Prototype.
 In this case, it is perfectly acceptable for them to use a shared RP fork.
 - As with typical Research Prototypes, this work should still regularly be synced with the upstream `tbp.monty`.
 The main difference is that the collaborating researchers can submit PRs into this shared fork.
 - This enables them to each pull changes from this shared fork, minimizing the chance of merge conflicts if they are working on similar parts of the code.
-- When adopting this approach, it is advised that all researchers working on this shared fork review any PRs made by other researchers into the fork.
+- When adopting this approach, it is advised that all researchers working on this shared fork adopt a collaborative workflow.
+The two main strategies for this are:
+    - Pair programming: this can be an excellent way to make progress together on a complex feature that requires multiple perspectives, or is addressing shared objectives.
+If pair programming, it is also NOT necessary to have an additional PR review before merging code into you shared fork.
+    - Ask that the collaborator/other researcher reviews all PRs made by you into the fork: this ensures that one researcher isn't unaware of changes to the upstream that they are depending on.

 ## Workflow for Community Members Conducting Research